cosmos/ibc/spec/ics-002-client-semantics/README.md

 ### Motivation

-In the IBC protocol, a machine needs to be able to verify updates to the state of another machine which the other machine's consensus algorithm has agreed upon, and reject any possible updates which the other machine's consensus algorithm has not agreed upon.
+In the IBC protocol, an actor, which may be an end user, an off-chain process, or a machine, needs to be able to verify updates to the state of another machine which the other machine's consensus algorithm has agreed upon, and reject any possible updates which the other machine's consensus algorithm has not agreed upon.
 A light client is the algorithm with which a machine can do so.
 This standard formalises the light client model and requirements,